swccgpc/swccg-card-json/README.md

 }
 ```

 # Where did all this data come from?
-This database combine data from a couple different sources:
+This database combines data from a couple different sources:
 - Holotable
 - SWIP

 # Why Another Database?
 Keeping all of the SWCCG resources all in-sync is a daunting task.
 Many of the previous databases have been created in a format which is not easily editable by the average-joe.